 Hung Liu – Imperial Garden Study II

-Hung Liu’s Imperial Garden shows an concubine reclining on a bed in an alluring manner surrounded by flowers, with a photograph of the Dowager Empress Cixi being carried by her guards.
+Hung Liu’s Imperial Garden shows a young Chinese prostitute reclining on a bed in an alluring manner surrounded by flowers, with a photograph of the Dowager Empress Cixi being carried by her guards.
 Juxtaposed is the sheltered Empress, whose guards were required to be castrated to protect her sexual purity, and the concubine, whose sexuality was overtly exploited.
 This work emphasizes the plight of women across cultures and history, where a virginal nature is prized and protected, yet women are also expected to willingly succumb to the male gaze and sexual desires.

 Director, Turner Carroll Gallery